A Step to Decouple Optimization in 3DGS: Methodology

-We maintain the loss balance through $\lambda_{\theta}$, and normalize the regularization scale by $N_I$.
-Regularization aligned with ${\sqrt{\hat{v}(\theta)_{t}^{\prime}}}$ improves stability while removing dependence on primitive number, which can vary by orders of magnitude across training, views, and scenes. $\mathcal{C}_t$ keeps on the same order as maximum step size of Adam, matches the maximum observed in Figure~\ref{plot::gradient_info_main} c–d, and extensive results confirm its robustness.
-Then, this recomposed regularization is referred to \textbf{Decoupled Attribute Regularization} (\textbf{DAR}).
-We provide detailed hyperparameter selection in Appendix Sec.\ref{sec::hyper_selection}.
+We balance the loss terms with $\lambda_{\theta}$ and normalize the regularization scale by $N_I$.
+Regularization preconditioned by ${\sqrt{\hat{v}(\theta)_{t}^{\prime}}}$ improves stability while removing the dependence on $N_v$, which can vary by orders of magnitude across training, views, and scenes. $\mathcal{C}_t$ remains on the same order as the maximum step size of Adam and matches the max values observed in Figure~\ref{plot::gradient_info_main} c–d, while extensive results confirm its robustness.
+This recomposed regularization is referred to as \textbf{Decoupled Attribute Regularization} (\textbf{DAR}).
+Detailed hyperparameter selection is provided in Appendix Sec.~\ref{sec::hyper_selection}.